This page was last updated in 2022.

 CRNA Program Summary

-During the didactic phase you will spend 2 weeks in your primary clinical site.
-During the clinical phase it is 90% clinical and 10% didactic.
-This program exceeds in courses, hours and techniques required by the Council on Accreditation of Nurse Anesthesia Educational Programs.
+During the didactic phase, you will spend 2 weeks in your primary clinical site.
+During the clinical phase, it is 90% clinical and techniques required by the Council on Accreditation of Nurse Anesthesia Educational Programs.

-The didactic classes are typically held on Mondays, Wednesdays and Fridays leaving the other days open for independent or group study and human patient simulation laboratory activity.
+The didactic classes are typically held on Mondays, Wednesdays, and human patient simulation laboratory activity.

 Most students spend four to twelve weeks at a secondary site(s) for a specialty rotation, which will require traveling, in many cases.